Two-factor authentication (MFA)

 Sign in with MFA

-- If MFA is enabled, you are prompted for a 6-digit code (or you land on the MFA challenge screen after OIDC).
+- If you used email/password and MFA is enabled on your account, you are prompted for a 6-digit code or you land on the MFA challenge screen.

 - Enter a code from your authenticator, or a backup code instead.